grotius-cnc/scurve-pro/README.md

 The effiecienty of this implementation relies on the acceleration stage time[t] wich is 2*max acceleration.

-### Specs
+### Capabilities

-This algo is capable of calculating trajectory's.
-It can output several different solutions depending on the trajectory input values.
+1. This algo is capable of calculating trajectory's.
+2. It can output several different solutions depending on the trajectory input values.
-When a velocity end can not be reached by the displacement input value, a new velocity end value is calculated.
+3. When a velocity end can not be reached by the displacement input value, a new velocity end value is calculated.
-If a velocity max value can not be reached during a run because of a short pathlenght.
+4. If a velocity max value can not be reached during a run because of a short pathlenght.
 The curves are sampled to fit the trajectory.

 ### Usage
                //!
 Header only